 The Deer Head Chihuahua’s boisterous and bold attitude is in contrast to its delicate body.
 These little dogs don’t shy away from a confrontation and are willing to take on any foe despite the size disparity.

-Unfortunately, this behavior often leads to brutal fights with bigger dogs, and the Chihuahua usually picks up severe injuries.
+Unfortunately, this behavior often leads to conflicts with bigger dogs, and the Chihuahua usually picks up severe injuries.

 Deer Head Chihuahua also get annoyed easily, which is why they are not suitable around young children.